 A much sought-after commentator on television and radio Hertz contributes to a wide range of publications and networks including The BBC, CNN, CNBC, The New York Times, The Wall Street Journal, The Daily Beast, the Financial Times, the Guardian, The Washington Post, The Times of London, Wired, and Nature.

-She has given Keynote Speeches at TED and The World Economic Forum, as well as for leading global corporations, and has shared platforms with such luminaries as President Bill Clinton, Tony Blair and Ken Robinson.
+She has given Keynote Speeches at TED and The World Economic Forum, as well as for leading global corporations, and has shared platforms with such luminaries as President Bill Clinton, Al Gore and Ken Robinson.

 Her work was the inspiration for Bono’s (RED) campaign.
 She is a Board Member of Warner Music Group and sits on various charitable boards.

 Professor Hertz is based at University College London.